-- Mobile Station Assisted (MSA) The router receives some assistance from the A-GPS server, such as almanac information, then acquires signals from visible satellites along with an approximation of the time.
-This information is passed to the A-GPS server which does the position calculations and reports it back to the router. - Mobile Station Based (MSB) The router acquires satellite signal more quickly and calculates its position with information provided by an A-GPS server.
+- Mobile Station Assisted (MSA) The router receives some assistance from the A-GPS server, such as rough time.
+It then samples a snapshot of the satellite signal and uploads it to the server, which calculates the position from the sample and returns the information to the router. - Mobile Station Based (MSB) The router acquires satellite signal more quickly and calculates its own position with information (Time, Almanac, Ephemeris, etc.) provided by an A-GPS server.